 Are you looking to build a new home in Vermont?
-Rural and rustic Vermont is the perfect backdrop for a timber frame home, and over the years Davis Frame Company has crafted hundreds (actually more than 300!) of timber frame and panelized homes in the state.
-In fact, many of our early projects were born in and around the small Vermont town of Brownsville, where Davis Frame was originally founded in the 1980s.
-Home to Mount Ascutney, a small but challenging ski area, the Brownsville area was a popular place to build a second home in the 1980s and 1990s.
+Rural Vermont is the perfect backdrop for a timber frame home.
+Over the years Davis Frame Company has crafted hundreds (actually over 300!) of timber frame homes in the state.
+In fact, many of our early projects were in and around the small Vermont town of Brownsville, where Davis Frame was originally founded in the 1980s.
+Home to Mount Ascutney, the Brownsville area was a popular place to build a second home in the 1980s and 1990s.
 Unfortunately, with the closing of the Mount Ascutney ski area, the area is no longer as appealing for ski enthusiasts.

-While Vermont, and New Hampshire, have always been popular for timber frame home building, today, mainly due to the pandemic, the interest has increased tenfold.
+Vermont and New Hampshire, have always been popular for timber frame home building.
+Today, mainly because of the pandemic, the interest has increased tenfold.
 Because of pandemic hot spots like Boston and New York, the rural Vermont landscape has become more appealing for those looking for an escape.
-In addition to the lure of winter or fall foliage weekends, the fact that more and more working Americans can now work remotely from anywhere, some are choosing to completely relocate to the green mountains and not just vacation there.
+Besides the lure of winter or fall foliage weekends, more and more working Americans can now work remotely from anywhere.
+This has resulted in many people choosing to move to the green mountains.
 According to recent news stories, the recent surge in the housing market in rural New England towns is equal to or greater than the mass exodus seen after 9/11.

-The Quechee and Woodstock region is gorgeous with upscale rural living and an abundance of hiking and skiing trails, working farms, quaint New England villages, and plenty of great dining options.
+The Quechee and Woodstock region are gorgeous with upscale rural living.
+The area also offers an abundance of hiking and skiing trails, working farms, quaint New England villages, and plenty of great dining options.
 The area offers small-town living with enough to do year-round for those looking to relocate.

 Quechee, home to the stunning Quechee Gorge, is a charming Vermont village.
-Located near the Gorge is a unique antique mall – this is not your average mall and you never know what you will find!
+Near the Gorge is a unique antique mall.
+It’s not your average mall and you never know what you will find!
 Within the “mall,” there’s an antique toy museum – a great way to take a walk down memory lane – and a village store where you can taste and buy the “best cheddar in the world,” by Cabot, Vermont’s famous cheese.
 Quechee is also home to the Vermont Institute of Natural Science (VINS) and the Quechee Club, offering topnotch golfing with its Lakeland and Highland courses.
-Another key hallmark of Quechee is Simon Pearce, known for their high-quality hand-blown glass products.
+Another key hallmark of Quechee is Simon Pearce, known for its high-quality hand-blown glass products.
 It is worth a visit for their glass blowing demonstrations, on-site store, and fine dining in a beautiful setting.

 Woodstock is a quintessential Vermont town that looks like it is straight out of a Hallmark movie.
 It’s another great Vermont town to put down roots if you are looking for New England country living.
 Its gorgeous traditional New England downtown lends itself perfectly for strolling and window shopping, offering plenty of great dining and shopping options.
 The surrounding town is filled with beautiful old homes, barns, and farms like Billings Farm, a working farm where you can visit the animals and even learn how butter is made.
 The farm provides a glimpse into what farm life was like back in the day.